Skip to content

 The 2022 to 2026 cost compression in software development is documented and large.
 GitHub's research on Copilot reported developers completing tasks 55% faster.
 Cursor and Claude Code push the number further on green-field projects.
 So why are agency MVP quotes flat?

 Because most agencies bill by the hour and resist process change.
-A 2022 quote we benchmarked for a marketplace MVP came in at €110,000 over 14 weeks with a 6-person team.
+A 2022 quote I benchmarked for a marketplace MVP came in at €110,000 over 14 weeks with a 6-person team.
 The same scope in 2026, with two engineers running Cursor and Claude Code, ships in 4 weeks at €18,000.
 Restructuring around AI requires writing off the old pricing model, and most shops will not.

 What Each Price Point Actually Delivers